Stairs, Staircases, Stair Part Manufacturers, Rail Systems & Stair Building Codes

 Arcways - Founded in 1966, this Neenah, Wisconsin, stair company manufactures curved, spiral, and straight custom stairways, railings and stair parts.
 Arcways staircases have been featured on "The New Home Show" and "This Old House" television programs.

-Arke - a subsidiary of Italian stair company Albini & Fontanot, which offers spiral stair kits, modular stair kits, and a special alternating tread stair kit designed for limited access areas such as lofts or attics.
+Arke – a subsidiary of Italian stair company Albini & Fontanot, which offers spiral stair kits, modular stair kits, and space saving, alternating staircase kits designed for limited access areas such as lofts or attics.

-Crown Heritage - produces stair components in cherry, oak, maple, poplar, beech, and hemlock in their Lenoir, North Carolina factory.
-They also feature a large collection of wrought iron balusters.
-If you are looking for information about building stairs, check the "literature" section of their Web site for their "Step-By-Step Stairway Construction Guide" and estimating guides for calculating post-to-post and over-the-post rail systems.
+Crown Heritage – produces stair components in cherry, oak, maple, poplar, beech, and hemlock in their Lenoir, North Carolina factory.
+They also feature a large collection of wrought iron balusters and cable rail systems.
+If you are looking for information about building stairs, check under the “Resource Library” section of their Web site for their “Step-By-Step Stairway Construction Guide” and estimating guides for calculating post-to-post and over-the-post rail systems.

 Historical Arts & Casting - designers and builders of traditional architectural cast ornamental metal products of all types.
 Their Web site includes many examples of their work, including a railing gallery with pictures of some incredibly detailed aluminum, bronze, and iron railings and rail parts.